 These researchers found a reduction in blood lactate levels as well as an improved exercise-induced decline of muscle function in those drinking the hydrogen water.
 With these findings, they show evidence that hydrogen water is good for hydrating athletes.

-For those in need of something to boost their athletic performance, hydrogen water helps.
-Reducing lactic acid can help motivate people to do more during training, and play harder during games.
-With hydrogen water lactic acid assistance, it’s possible to achieve more as an athlete.
+For those in need of something to boost their athletic performance, hydrogen water's antioxidant properties can assist with that.
+Reducing lactic acid can help motivate people to do more during training, and maximize more out of their work outs.
+Add Susosu Hydrogen Water to your gym bag!